RyanHyunchaeLee/RyanHyunchaeLee.github.io/_notes/Public/Starting a Blog.md

  - [[Quantum Information]]
  - [[Mathematical Physics]]

-  The purpose of this blog is to summarize posts(Obsidian Files, etc.) in a tidy way.
+  The purpose of this blog is to organize posts(Obsidian files) in a tidy way.